f0rmat1k/bemy/README.md

 `-d` — turn on deep mode with renaming of files content;
 `-p` — new BEM node name;

-Webstorm requiered `-f [path]`.
+Webstorm is required `-f [path]`.
 An example of using bemy with `external tools` of webstorm for the task of renaming:
 ![](https://cloud.githubusercontent.com/assets/769992/6766361/e3006d96-d025-11e4-948e-1f11a663f2ea.png)

 ###The autotask